-Poisoning with alcohol is relatively less in Gujarat.24 In this study we came across 11 alcohol poisoning cases only 0.80% of total poisoning cases reported.
-This m be because of the Bombay prohibition bill (Gujarat Amendment) in 1949 and subsequent amendments by the state government, by which liquor is prohibited by law in Gujarat state.25 However, previous studies on the drunkenness at Ahmedabad civil hospital have reported some episodes of alcohol poisoning and the alcohol prohibition by law has not the behaviour of people towards the usage of alcohol.24
+Poisoning with alcohol is relatively less in Gujarat.24 In this study, we came across 11 alcohol poisoning cases that comprises only 0.80% of total poisoning cases reported.
+This might be because of the Bombay prohibition bill passed in 1949 and subsequent amendments by the state government, according to which liquor is prohibited by law in Gujarat state.25 However, previous studies on the drunkenness at Ahmedabad civil hospital have reported some episodes of alcohol poisoning and the alcohol prohibition by law has not changed the behavior of people towards the usage of alcohol.24

 Eight cases of poisoning through contaminated edible oil was reported.
-Out of this, the presence of sanguinarine, a toxic alkaloid present in Argemone mexicana seeds was detected in the urine of 3 patients, suggestive of epidemic dropsy in the year 2015.
-Epidemic dropsy cases usually occurs in the form of epidemic affecting a population that consume edible oil adulterated with Argemone mexicana oil.26 In the year 2012, thirteen cases of epidemic dropsy were reported from panchmahal district of Gujarat.27 Hence, even though a small incidence of the disease was reported to the poison information in the year 2015, the data points the need of active toxicovigilance and anti-food adulteration activities.
-Moreover, the toxicology laboratories have to be strengthened for timely detection and diagnosis of in future.
+Out of this, the presence of sanguinarine, a toxic alkaloid present in Argemone mexicana seeds was detected in the urine of 3 patients, suggestive of edema (epidemic dropsy) in the year 2015.
+Edema usually occur in the form of an epidemic affecting a population that consume edible oil adulterated with Argemone mexicana oil.26 In the year 2012, thirteen cases of edema were reported from panchmahal district of Gujarat.27 Hence, even though a small incidence of the disease was reported to the poison information center in the year 2015, the data points towards the need of active toxicovigilance and anti-food adulteration activities.
+Moreover, the toxicology laboratories have to be strengthened for timely detection and diagnosis of edema in future.

 House hold chemicals like insecticides, rodenticides, phenyl, bleaching powder and mosquito repellents constituted 12.31% of the poisoning cases.
-Epidemiological study conducted by poison information centre at All India Institute of Medical Science, Delhi showed a higher incidence of 44% cases of poisoning due to such house hold chemicals.8 This difference in the trend of poisoning may be because of the differences in the culture, education status and availability of other toxicants for suicide purpose.
+Previous studies also reported a higher incidence (44%)of poisoning due to such house hold chemicals.8 This difference in the trend of poisoning might be attributed to the differences in the culture, education status and availability of other toxicants for suicide purpose.
 The probability of poisoning is inversely proportional to the education level.28 The education status of patients in this study also showed that, the poisoning incidence is high among the uneducated or less educated population (Figure-1B).
 Therefore, increasing the awareness on poisonous substances may be effective in reducing the number of poisoning cases in future.

-2930 More effective toxicovigilance by the also can contribute to bring down the poisoning cases to minimum level.31
+According to WHO, pesticide poisoning accounts for the most of the global suicides and majority of them occurs in lower and middle income countries.29 The present study also shows that agriculture pesticides are the major means of poisoning and related fatality.
+A multifaceted approach with legislation to ban highly toxic pesticides, improvements in medical management of poisoning cases, awareness and storage guidelines may help to reduce the incidence of poisoning as found effective in Srilanka.30 More effective toxicovigilance by the regulatory agencies also can contribute to bring down the poisoning cases to minimum level.31

-This study has few limitations.
-Only poisoning cases reported to the poison information included in the study.
-There be poisoning cases that are not reported to the PIC not included in the study.
+In this study only poisoning cases reported to the poison information center were included.
+There might be cases that are not reported to the PIC and hence were not included in the study.
 The availability and nature of particular antidotes were also not documented in this study.
 These are very important for assessment of health resources required to deal with poisoning cases in a particular region.
-However, the data presented in the study may be helpful to take necessary steps to reduce future poisoning cases.
+Therefore, future epidemiological studies will be carried out by strengthening of the reporting of poisoning cases to the poison information center and special attention to availability of antidotes.

 Conclusions